Consumers are influenced by other people more than they realize or are willing to admit.

 In today’s social media age, online reviews have emerged as one of the most potent forms of social proof.

-At a time when diners rarely visit a restaurant without first checking Yelp, and travelers seldom book a room without first going to TripAdvisor, and shoppers rarely make a purchase without first reading what previous verified buyers had to say on Amazon or Google.
+Diners rarely visit a restaurant without first checking Yelp.
+Travelers seldom book a room without first going to TripAdvisor.
+Shoppers rarely buy anything without first reading what previous verified buyers had to say on Amazon or Google.

-- According to the 2018 Online Reviews Survey, 94 percent of consumers say an online review has convinced them to avoid a business.
+- According to the Online Reviews Survey, 94 percent of consumers say an online review has convinced them to avoid a business.

 More than convincing people what is worth buying versus what isn’t, reviews also serve as social proof for determining what to think about a certain business, product, or service.

-According to a study by Cornell Hospitality Quarterly, the average rating for a hotel with 11 to 20 reviews is 3.5 out of 5 stars, with “terrible” reviews (with a rating of 1 star) at close to 12 percent.
+According to Cornell research, the average rating for a hotel with 11 to 20 reviews is 3.5 out of 5 stars, with “terrible” reviews (with a rating of 1 star) at close to 12 percent.
 But as a hotel sees 101 reviews or more, its average star rating increases to 3.9.

-The pattern, it seems, is that the more reviews you have, the more likely it is that your business will have higher ratings.
+The pattern is that the more reviews you have, the more likely it is that your business will have higher ratings.

 So apart from providing social proof for customers looking to make a purchase decision, reviews also provide social proof for how people perceive and what they should say about a given product or service.

 Remember: when choosing a business, 94 percent of consumers rely on online reviews.

 Adding them to your website through the use of review widgets can help you inspire confidence in website visitors.

-While you certainly have the option of copying and pasting your customers’ online reviews to your website, it may not seem as compelling or trustworthy as when you use a widget and embed reviews directly from third-party sources.
+One option is to copy and paste your customers’ online reviews to your website.
+But this can be inconvenient.
 The copy-and-paste approach might also take away some of the legitimacy of your reviews, especially if they’re not linked to a third-party review source or platform.

 Here’s an example of how a review widget transforms the voice of the customer into powerful social proof:

-Also, be sure to reinforce the things that customers loved the most about their experience.
-In your response, explain that the delicious red velvet cupcakes they loved so much are actually homemade, let them in on how you grow your own rocket lettuce, and tell them that others have also commented on the amazing views from the cliffside swimming pool.
+For example: in your response, explain that the delicious red velvet cupcakes they loved so much are actually homemade.
+Let customers in on how you grow your own rocket lettuce.
+Tell them that others have also commented on the amazing views from the cliffside swimming pool.

 Don’t forget to respond in a reasonable amount of time: 7 days or less is the ideal time frame to start with.

 While there is no way to control what people say about your business (online or offline), you do have the power to change the conversation and leverage the kind of social proof where the positive opinions of your happiest customers are accounted for.